 PA sports betting law, regulations

 Pennsylvania legalized sports betting, pending a change in federal law, as part of a comprehensive gambling expansion package approved in October 2017.
 That change in federal law came on May 14, 2018, when the US Supreme Court struck down the Professional and Amateur Sports Protection Act (PASPA) and upheld a 2014 New Jersey law aimed at allowing sports betting in casinos and racetracks in the Garden State by a vote of 6-3.
 PASPA is the law that made sports betting illegal everywhere except Nevada, and limited sports gambling in Delaware, Montana, and Oregon.

 PASPA declared unconstitutional

 In the written Supreme Court decision, Justice Samuel Alito said PASPA infringed upon state sovereignty guaranteed in the US Constitution.
 He also said states should be able to make their own choices when it comes to sports gambling, opening the door to legalized and regulated sports betting across the country.

 Of course, Pennsylvania is ahead of the curve on the issue, as one of just a handful of states that legalized sports betting pending a change in federal law prior to the release of the Supreme Court decision.
-Now, it’s just a matter of the Pennsylvania Gaming Control Board (PGCB) setting up the regulatory framework for legalized sports betting inside the state.
+That paved the way for the Pennsylvania Gaming Control Board (PGCB) to set up the regulatory framework for legalized sports betting inside the state.